renovatebot/renovate/docs/usage/self-hosted-configuration.md

 }
 ```

-If you pulled a new `sidecar` image, the final image would be `ghcr.io/containerbase/sidecar` instead of `docker.io/containerbase/sidecar`.
+If renovate pulls a new `sidecar` image, the final image would be `ghcr.io/containerbase/sidecar` instead of `docker.io/containerbase/sidecar`.

 ## dockerUser